RHS Level 2 Practical Certificate in Horticulture

 This course gives a general introduction to horticulture, which is suitable for anyone wanting to prepare for more advanced study or a career in horticulture, with a combination of practical and theoretical elements.

-Studying this course, you will learn the foundational skills for a career in horticulture – the care and use of plants for gardens, parks and food.
+Studying this course, you will learn the foundational skills for a career in horticulture – the care and use of plants for gardens and parks.

 You will learn how to work safely in a horticulture workplace.
 You will learn to identify plants, how to ensure they grow and thrive outdoors, and the science that explains why a plant will do well or badly.
 You’ll learn the practical techniques that establish and maintain a garden, park or allotment

-Modules include health and safety, plant identification, establishment and maintenance of plants outdoors, business and horticultural science.
+Modules include health and safety, plant identification, establishment and maintenance of plants outdoors, and horticultural science.

 The course includes lectures and classroom-based work mixed with practical sessions, giving students' relevant practical experience and industry skills.
-Students' work is assessed through an exam and a synoptic assessment, which is a multi-part simulated business exercise.
+Students' work is assessed and observed throughout with some paperwork completion required as submission of proof of learning.

 Why study with Askham Bryan College?